History Files

 Lysias Aniketos (the Invincible)

 Probably the son of Heliocles I of Bactria, coins for Lysias have been found in the Punjab and it seems likely that he extends his control to both halves of the Indo-Greek kingdom for a period, placing his son as regent in Taxila.
-This makes understandable the fact that Lysias imitates Demetrius before him, claiming that he is also a conqueror of 'India' - the Greek term for Gandhara and Punjab.
+This makes understandable the fact that Lysias imitates Demetrius before him, claiming that he is also a conqueror of 'India' - which to the Greeks means Paropamisadae and Indus (Punjab).

 c.120?
 BC